rlcoley/capstone/README.md

-Before running program, go the terminal and the command: sass --watch stylesheets:css
+Before running the program, go the terminal and run the command: sass --watch stylesheets:css